jpskycak/wedding/docs/source/hotel.rst

 This ain't no big city, but it's got a few interesting things to do!

-* `Wellfield Botanic Gardens <https://wellfieldgardens.org/`>_: 1 mile north of the venu.
+* `Wellfield Botanic Gardens <https://wellfieldgardens.org/>`_: 1 mile north of the venue.
 Justin proposed to Sanjana here.
 \

 * `Studebaker Museum <https://www.studebakermuseum.org/#>`_: Museum of the American automobile industry, centered around the Studebaker company, which was founded in South Bend.
 \